IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 ![2](2.png)

 It seems to be reminiscent of a **Housing Development Board (HDB) Flat**.
-These flats are a form of public housing provided by the Singaporean government.
+These flats are a form of public housing provided by the Singapore government.
 An example of a cluster of HDB flats is shown below.

 ![3](3.jpg)